 Simply using the Schematic CLI, add a schematic.json and instruct Angular CLI which prompts it should execute.

 TypeScript 3.1 Support

-TypeScript 3.1 support is one among the major features in Angular 7.
+TypeScript 3.1 support is one of the major features of Angular 7.
 The fact is that Angular 7 cannot be run without TS 3.1.